Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Layers of Fear

-One of Junji Ito’s most common tropes is that of mental illness.
-Depression, fears, phobias and obsessions are often the center point of his stories.
+One of Junji Ito’s most common tropes is mental illness.
+Depression, fears, phobias, and obsessions are often the focus of his stories.

-Yet, Junji Ito isn’t satisfied by exploring them.
-Instead, he uses them as a basis for the madness in his stories.
-Many times, an irrational fear or phobia is merely the starting point and.
-Over the course of the story, he amplifies and distorts them until they end in utter madness and insanity.
+Yet Ito isn’t satisfied with merely exploring them.
+Often, an irrational fear or phobia is only the starting point, and over the course of the story he amplifies and distorts it until it ends in utter madness.

-His characters’ mind gets distorted and changes similarly to their bodies.
-While their eyes become large and bulging and their mouths hang agape in terrible screams, their minds, too, are inevitably broken.
+His characters’ minds get distorted and change much like their bodies.
+As eyes bulge and mouths hang open in terrible screams, their minds, too, are inevitably broken.

-Powerful emotions and general erratic and irrational behavior are widely featured in his works and are almost commonplace amongst his characters.
-They are eccentric weirdos, people whose entire being or character revolves around a single trait, often their very own blend of mental illness, fear or phobia.
+Powerful emotions and erratic, irrational behavior are common in his work and almost commonplace among his characters.
+They are eccentric weirdos, people whose entire being revolves around a single trait, often a personal blend of mental illness, fear, or phobia.

-Obsession is the leitmotif in Junji Ito’s Tomie which features a woman so beautiful any man who sees her becomes obsessed with her.
-Many other stories, too, feature obsession.
-It can be caused by love, by animosity, jealousy or even the obsession of owning a certain object.
-And each of these stories ends with people giving into their obsession, being changed by it and ultimately leading to dire results.
+Obsession is the leitmotif in Junji Ito’s Tomie, which features a woman so beautiful that any man who sees her becomes obsessed.
+Many other stories also center on obsession.
+It can be caused by love, animosity, jealousy, or even the urge to possess a particular object.
+Each of these stories ends with people giving in to their obsession, being changed by it, and ultimately facing dire consequences.

-Love, too, is something Junji Ito often exploits and distorts.
-What might start as a harmless crush will soon turn into a dangerous obsession that drives people mad.
-Great examples are again the aforementioned Tomie, but also other works such as The Lovesick Dead or the chapter Jack-in-the-box in Uzumaki.
+Love, too, is something Ito often exploits and distorts.
+What begins as a harmless crush soon becomes a dangerous obsession that drives people mad.
+Strong examples include Tomie, Lovesick Dead, and the chapter Jack-in-the-Box in Uzumaki.

 Insanity, Despair and the Inevitable End